 AK/MATH 1730 6.0 Mathematics and Cosmology.
-Many of the great systems of knowledge (scientific, religious or philosophic) have used the language of mathematics to express understanding of the universe.
+Many of the great systems of knowledge (scientific, religious, or philosophic) have used the language of mathematics to express understanding of the universe.
 The role of mathematics will be examined in various systems.
+These will include: the I-Ching, legends of ancient Egypt, the introduction to personal computers, their uses and their impact on society.
+Relationships between mathematics and computers will be explored.
+Number systems, mathematical problem solving and game theory.
+Discussion of computer-generated graphics and music, simulation and robotics, prospects for artificial intelligence.
+No mathematical background or programming knowledge required.

-These will include: the I-Ching, legends of ancient Egypt, the Quaballa, astrology, Pythagorean mysticism, Greek philosophy and modern physics.
+Quaballa, astrology, Pythagorean mysticism, Greek philosophy and modern physics.
 This course is suitable to all students regardless of mathematical background.